bclehmann/Batch-Shortcuts/README.md

 ## Trolling Stuff
 Admittedly, there ain't as much as I might like here, but you can type `h4x` to get a matrix sorta thing going on.
 The only difference between this command and `matrix`, is that `h4x` opens a new window.

+## Installation

+ 1. Add the folder that you cloned this git repo to your path [Simple Tutorial](https://www.itprotoday.com/cloud-computing/how-can-i-add-new-folder-my-system-path)
+ 2. Install bash, vim, and nano (Optional, only if you want these editors to work)

+     a.
+Bash must be in your path

+	 b. vim and nano are almost certainly preinstalled with bash, if not, add them to the directory where `$SHELL` is contained (normally `/usr/bin`)

+	 c.
+If you installed github desktop, these are normally installed for you already
+ 3. Add the following environment variables [Tutorial](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html)

+	 a.  `defaultLgDir` (Optional, if you don't do this, you will need to specify the directory for `lg` every time)